 What is the solution?

-IFS Practitioners help their clients restore internal balance and wholeness.
+Internal Family Systems Practitioners help their clients restore internal balance and wholeness.
 IFS is a therapy model that recognizes a central Self in each of us capable of providing leadership to our internal worlds.
-Each of us have parts of us that have conflicting missions.
+This model teaches that we have subpersonalities, inner influences or parts of us that can sometimes have conflicting missions.
 In the case of an unhealed wound such as insecurity, there is a part that is holding the energy of the painful emotion that was never allowed to be released.
 And there are other parts whose mission it is to make sure that the pain is never felt or released.

 It is my pleasure and joy to offer a complimentary, one-hour coaching session to anyone interested in this healing path.
 To schedule your free session, go to https://BillsCalendar.com